Silence: 'good' reasons not to speak out...until you can.

 "Good reasons" not to speak out...?

-Silence makes sense.
-But being aware of the way power and threat works may give you a way to think through how best to tell your story, and how best to alert others.
+Trust yourself - Be aware of the way power and threat works.
+This can give you a way to think through how best to tell your story, and how best to alert others.

 2. There is a moral dimension to being loyal or submissive.
-A good practitioner is taught to remain silent about abuse.
+A good child, adult or parent is taught to remain silent about abuse.
 It becomes normal.
 Accepting abuse becomes habitus.
 It shows that you are a legitimate member of the community.
 People who speak out are positioned as as disruptive, ignorant, troublemakers.
+For instance, a parent who complains about how their child is treated at school might complain too much...a child who complains 'doesn't know what's good for them, and an adult who complains might be both of those things - a 'troublemaker' or too sensitive.

 4. If I speak up I risk being labelled as mentally ill.
 Yes, you do.
 Usually BPD.
 Though I've come across people being told that they are over-reacting because of their ASC, or whatever concept of neurodivergence is the easiest to fit into the defensive reframe the abuser thinks fits you best.
 Damage is done to reputation, and to the victims understanding of themselves as the abuser compassionately explains to you and others how you are selfish, vindictive, mentally ill, just seeking attention.